56 Different Types of Ants in Louisiana

 Mississippi Janitor ants are typically found nesting inside homes and buildings, although they will nest outside if the conditions are just right.

-These types of ants in Louisiana are harmless and pose no threat to humans or pets.
+These ants in Louisiana are harmless and pose no threat to humans or pets.

-The best way to get rid of them is by applying a pyrethrum-based insecticide that is labeled for indoor use.
+The best way to get rid of them is by applying a pyrethrum-based insecticide labeled for indoor use.

-A professional can also be contracted to spray the outside perimeter of your property with a pyrethrum-based insecticide as well.
+A professional can also be contracted to spray the outside perimeter of your property with a pyrethrum-based insecticide.

 33. Black Carpenter Ant

-You can use food-grade diatomaceous earth or borax powder to get rid of these pesky ants.
+You can use food-grade diatomaceous earth or borax powder to eliminate these pesky ants.

-When applying either product, be sure not to apply it directly on top of the colony; instead, use a thin layer around your home’s foundation and cracks in walls.
+When applying either product, do not apply it directly on top of the colony; instead, use a thin layer around your home’s foundation and cracks in walls.

 34. Smaller Carpenters Ant

-Camponotus nearcticus are small ants that are carpenter ants.
-These types of ants in Louisiana have a dark brown head and thorax, with a lighter-colored abdomen.
+Camponotus nearcticus are small carpenter ants.
+These ants in Louisiana have a dark brown head and thorax, with a lighter-colored abdomen

-These types of ants in Louisiana do not cause much structural damage to wood but can be seen under the bark.
+These ants in Louisiana do not cause much structural damage to wood but can be seen under the bark.

 If you need help identifying these types of ants in Louisiana, please send us your contact information, and we will provide more information on where they live and how to get rid of them.